Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: Cap, what do you want me to do with this damn thing?

-STEVE ROGERS: Get those stones as far
+STEVE ROGERS: Get those stones as far a